 Residency (for Tuition Purposes)

-UC Berkeley classifies students as a "resident" and "nonresident" for purposes of tuition and fees.
+UC Berkeley classifies each student as either a "resident" or a "nonresident" for purposes of tuition and fees.

 Here are some facts to know about residency, as it is applied at UC Berkeley:

 - The definition of residency varies between offices, such as for admissions or financial aid purposes.
 This means that information from the admissions office (or on your financial aid award letter) does not necessarily mean you are a resident for purposes of tuition.

 - The term “California resident for purposes of tuition” is different from other definitions of California residence.
 Here are some examples: